-We issued 50,000 shares of our common stock to each of our directors (including Mr. Shartz) on August 11, 2010, and delivered the certificates to the directors on September 14, 2010, as compensation for their services, which we have valued at \$1 per share for this purpose.
+We issued 50,000 shares of our common stock to each of our directors (including Mr. Shartz, who resigned as a director on December 7, 2010) on August 11, 2010, and delivered the certificates to the directors on September 14, 2010, as compensation for their services, which we have valued at \$1 per share for this purpose.
 This compensation covers the first twelve months of service beginning September 2010.
 We plan to issue to our directors shares of our common stock valued at \$50,000 at the beginning of each future twelve months of service.
 We will value these shares at the weighted average closing price of our common stock for the last seven trading days in August preceding each future twelve months of service.
-In addition to the annual stock compensation, we will pay our directors \$500 for each board meeting they attend in person and \$50 per hour or part thereof for each board meeting they attend by telephone or video conference in excess of the initial forty-five minutes of each meeting.
+In addition to the annual stock compensation, we will pay our directors \$500 for each board meeting they attend by telephone or video conference in excess of the initial forty-five minutes of each meeting.
 We will reimburse travel and lodging expenses for board members attending meetings in person who reside outside the state of Florida.